No products in the cart.

 Can you use triamcinolone acetonide cream for dark spots and scars?

 No, triamcinolone acetonide isn’t a good treatment for dark spots or scars.
 AHA’s, vitamin C serums, and topical retinoids are proven and better treatments for dark spots and acne scars.

 Is triamcinolone acetonide cream good for wrinkles?

 Nope.
 Triamcinolone acetonide won’t reduce the appearance of fine lines or wrinkles.
 Instead, stick with scientifically proven AHAs and topical retinoids.

 You definitely want to avoid using triamcinolone as an acne treatment.
 And it shouldn’t be used regularly or incorporated into your skincare routine.
 When used consistently, it can cause all kinds of skin issues like irritation and hair growth.

-Instead stick with proven acne treatments like salicylic acid, benzoyl peroxide, following a consistent skincare routine and if all else fails see a dermatologist who can help you get to the root of the problem.
+Instead, stick with proven acne treatments like salicylic acid, and benzoyl peroxide, follow a consistent skincare routine and if all else fails see a dermatologist who can help you get to the root of the problem.